TheJoboReal/Noter/Data Kommunikation/Noter/Network Layer/IPV4 Cecksum.md

+>Its used to see if the header is corrupted

 IPv4 checksum is performed as follows:
 * The checksum is initialized to 0.
 * The entire IPv4 header is divided into 16-bit sections/words.